csnje/rust-debugging/README.md

 ### Process

-1. Compile using the `cargo` tool, with the `--message-format=json` option to output information including the executable path
+1. Compile using the `cargo` tool, setting the `--message-format=json` option to output information that includes the path of the compiled executable:

     ```bash
     # Compile application